yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## Creating the install image
 Let's begin with the step that requires a Mac.
 * Download the High Sierra installer from the App Store.
-* Create a bootable image using a USB Drive: https://support.apple.com/en-us/HT201372 (Use a 8GB flash drive if possible, as the install image we create will be the same size as your flash drive.)
+* Create a bootable image using a USB Drive: https://support.apple.com/en-us/HT201372 (Use a 12GB flash drive if possible, as the install image we create will be the same size as your flash drive.)
   * A much quicker method is to use Disk Utility to create a blank sparse image file.
 Format it as HFS+.
 Then create the boot media using the sparse image.
 Once completed, continue with the `dd` command below.
 * Now, convert the bootable USB Drive back into an `.img` file.
 Type `diskutil list` to find out the name of your flash drive, and replace `/dev/disk3` in the following command:
   ```
   bash -lic 'sudo dd bs=1m if=/dev/disk3 of=~/Desktop/10.15.0.img'
   ```
-* Copy the bootable `.img` file to your Ubuntu Server.
+* Copy the bootable `.img` file to your Server.

 ## Installing QEMU
-Install qemu (the hypervisor), libvirt (the VM daemon), virtinst (the VM manager) on Ubuntu:
+Install qemu (the hypervisor), libvirt (the VM daemon), virtinst (the VM manager) on your Ubuntu machine:
   ```
   sudo apt-get install qemu-kvm libvirt-bin virtinst bridge-utils cpu-checker
   ```